mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 alpinetree:~#
 ```

-We can now (optionally) switch to the `edge` branch of Alpine for newer packages by editing `/etc/apk/repositories`, and then install the required packages containing the static libraries we need:
+We can now (optionally) switch to the `edge` branch of Alpine for newer packages by editing `/etc/apk/repositories`, and then install the required packages containing any static libraries required by the code we want to build:

 ```shell
 alpinetree:~# cat /etc/apk/repositories